Interested in becoming a sleep consultant?

 A Sleep Consultant Answers

 As a sleep consultant, I get asked the same questions over and over again.
-In order to streamline my process, I created a list of FAQs and their answers, and I’m happy to share them here with you!
+In order to streamline my process, I created a list of sleep consulting FAQs and their answers.
+I’m happy to share them here with you!
 I hope you find this helpful.

 How to handle sickness, teething, and travel

 If you’re traveling to a destination with a time difference, decide whether or not you will try to get onto the local time zone or keep your child on their familiar time zone.
-I typically advise families to stick with their current time zone if the trip is short, but if you’re going to be away for longer than 4-5 days it makes sense to hop onto the new time zone.
+Typically, families should stick with their current time zone if the trip is short.
+However, if you’re going to be away for longer than 4-5 days it makes sense to hop onto the new time zone.
 Lastly, lower your expectations.
-This stuff gets easier as your children get older!
+This stuff gets easier as your children get older.

 How do I know when it’s time to drop a nap?